 For some, though, today’s reality may mean having to look outside the city.

-Either way, if history shows us anything it’s that mortgage rates are still historically low and a little creativity and open-mindedness can still land you in a home of your dreams.
+Either way, a little creativity and open-mindedness can still land you in the home of your dreams.